Jack Johnson (musician): 2013–2018: Bonnaroo, From Here to Now to You, and All the Light Above It Too

 Johnson released From Here to Now to You with his band on September 17, 2013.
-On June 15, 2013, Jack and the Band performed as headliners at the 2013 Bonnaroo in Tennessee.
-He also played two acoustic concerts, one at London's Tabernacle in Notting Hill and the other at New York City's Allen Room at Lincoln Center overlooking Central Park, featuring songs from his upcoming album.
+On June 15, 2013, they performed as headliners at the 2013 Bonnaroo in Tennessee.
+He played two acoustic concerts, one at London's Tabernacle in Notting Hill and the other at New York City's Allen Room at Lincoln Center overlooking Central Park, featuring songs from his upcoming album.
 The From Here to Now to You Tour ran from March through September 2014.

 In February 2017, Johnson announced a U.S. tour beginning in Chicago at the Huntington Bank Pavilion on Northerly Island on June 1 and ending with two Kōkua Hawai'i Foundation benefit concerts at the Waikiki Shell on August 4 & 5.
-Also, he revealed plans to release an album in the summer 2017.
-Later, he added a September 10 concert for the 2017 Ohana Fest at Doheny State Beach, Dana Point, California.
-On September 8, 2017, Jack released his seventh studio album All the Light Above It Too, and peaked at number 13 on the Billboard chart's "Artist 100."
-In July 2018, Johnson released his greatest hits album "Jack Johnson: The Essentials" in Japan only.
+He revealed plans to release an album in the summer of 2017.
+Later, he added a September 10 concert for the 2017 Ohana Fest at Doheny State Beach in Dana Point, California.
+On September 8, 2017, he released his seventh studio album All the Light Above It Too, which peaked at number 13 on the Billboard chart's "Artist 100."
+In July 2018, Johnson released his greatest hits album "Jack Johnson: The Essentials" only in Japan.

 2019–present: This Warm December, Global Citizen and Meet the Moonlight

-In late 2019, Johnson released a single "New Axe", which was featured on the This Warm December Vol. 3 album.
-He then did a "Together at Home" Instagram Live stream concert on March 28, 2020.
+In late 2019, Johnson released a single "New Axe", featured on the This Warm December Vol. 3 album.
+He did a "Together at Home" Instagram Live stream concert on March 28, 2020.
 His concert was the third most watched on the Global Citizen YouTube.
-He then also performed at the "One World: Together at Home" special, and a live version of "Better Together" was featured on the One World: Together at Home album.
+He also performed at the "One World: Together at Home" special; a live version of "Better Together" was featured on the One World: Together at Home album.
 On May 1, 2020, he was featured on Milky Chance's new single "Don't Let Me Down".
 On September 26, 2020, Johnson performed the opening set at Farm Aid: On the Road.

 On December 4, 2020, Johnson released a new single titled "The Captain Is Drunk".
-On April 16, 2021, Johnson released a song titled "If Ever" with Paula Fuga and Ben Harper.
-The song appeared on Fuga's new album Rain on Sunday, which will be featured on Johnson's record label.

-On June 24th, 2022, Johnson released his eighth studio album, Meet the Moonlight, his first full-length record in five years.
+On April 16, 2021, he released a song titled "If Ever" with Paula Fuga and Ben Harper.
+The song appeared on Fuga's new album Rain on Sunday, which is featured on Johnson's record label.
+On June 24, 2022, Johnson released his eighth studio album, Meet the Moonlight, his first full-length record in five years.
 It was produced by Blake Mills, engineered by Joseph Lorge, and recorded both in Los Angeles (at Sound City Studios and EastWest Studios) and at The Mango Tree (Johnson's home studio) in Hawaii.
 The album's lead single is titled "One Step Ahead".

-To coincide with his new album release, Johnson embarked on the Meet the Moonlight Tour with 35 stops at major venues across the United States (including Hawaii) and Canada.
-He was accompanied by various artists including Grammy-award winner (and personal friend) Ziggy Marley.
-In November, Johnson will tour the album in Australia and New Zealand, his first overseas concerts since 2019.
+Coinciding with his new album release, Johnson embarked on the Meet the Moonlight Tour with 35 stops at major venues across the United States (including Hawaii) and Canada.
+He was accompanied by various artists including Grammy Award winner (and personal friend) Ziggy Marley.
+In November 2021, Johnson toured Australia and New Zealand, his first overseas concerts since 2019.